pvasek/kudu-wiki/Investigating-issues.md

 If you get an error, it could mean that there is something wrong with Kudu.
 Please record what the error is and report it to the [forum](http://social.msdn.microsoft.com/Forums/en-US/azuregit/threads)

+## Check if disk space is available

+On Kudu site under `Environment` tab, you can see the d:\home and d:\local usages.
+Ensure disk space is available (green).

+## Check if file system is in normal mode

+When there is an on-going storage issue, the file system may be temporarily switched to read-only mode.
+You can find out by, on Kudu site under `Environment` tab, look for WEBSITE_VOLUME_TYPE, the normal value is `PrimaryStorageVolume`.
+Otherwise, the file system is read-only.
+During such, any write attempts (such as deployment) will fail.

 ## Live traces

 See [[Diagnostic Log Stream]].